 Design for Life

-Design for Life is currently offering a limited edition collection of stereo (3D or 3-dimensional) photographs by the great French photographer Jacques Henri Lartigue, Hidden Depths, and a compatible stereo viewer.
+Design for Life Ltd is a small design and editorial company.
+We are currently offering a highly collectable set of stereo (3D or 3-dimensional) photographs by the great French photographer Jacques Henri Lartigue, Hidden Depths, and a compatible stereo viewer.

 More information is provided below, and an extended interview with me in which I talk about Design for Life and Hidden Depths can be found on Henri Peyre's wonderful site, links shown on the right.